Main menu

 Biopsy is often performed to rule out oral cancer.

 Oral lichen planus can be very painful and ulceration may lead to scarring.
-Sometimes eating is so uncomfortable that affected person is unable to maintain adequate nutrition.
+Sometimes eating is so uncomfortable that the affected person is unable to maintain adequate nutrition.

 Lichen planus, particularly the erosive form, may rarely lead to oral cancer (squamous cell carcinoma).
 Persistent ulcers and enlarging nodules should undergo biopsy.